You’re looking for the best FREE Pinterest scheduler . . . if such a thing exists.

 The way it works is you sign up for a tribe that’s relevant to your niche, submit your pin(s), and assuming your content is a great fit for the tribe (and vice versa), it’s likely that someone will share your pin to THEIR Pinterest account — if not multiple people!

 You’ll also be expected to share other people’s content, at least as much as you make submissions (It doesn’t have to be from the same people who share your pins – but if you can return the favor it’s nice).
-Each tribe will have it’s own rules – some have a 1:1 sharing ratio, some 1:2 and so on.
+Each tribe will have its own rules – some have a 1:1 sharing ratio, some 1:2 and so on.
 I’ve found that I generally have the most success in tribes with 1:1 ratios.

 I’ve sometimes gotten loads of shares on a single pin submission (and sometimes no shares at all on a submission), and the people sharing often have way more followers and reach than I do!
-However, I’m not picky about sharing only big name pinners, as I sometimes get just as much reach for my own pins from smaller pinners like myself.
+However, I’m not picky about sharing only big-name pinners, as I sometimes get just as much reach for my own pins from smaller pinners like myself.

 Another Free Scheduling Method: IFTTT

 IFTTT is not a Pinterest Marketing Partner like the schedulers mentioned above, but that doesn’t mean Pinterest will penalize you for using (and it doesn’t mean they won’t).
-Either way, I see it as a more roundabout way of scheduling pins, as it’s not specifically made to be a social media scheduler.
+Either way, I personally see it as a more roundabout and cumbersome way of scheduling pins, as it’s not specifically made to be a social media scheduler.

 If you want to look into using IFTTT to schedule pins, you can find plenty of tutorials online walking you through using IFTTT with Pinterest.
 And here’s some info directly from Pinterest about connecting your account to IFTTT.